victortong-git/soc-lite-aws/README.md

 ## License

-This project is part of the SOC Lite security operations platform.
+This project is part of the C6 Agentic SOC platform.